 To build a red eared slider nesting box, you will need premium top soil, a large plastic container, and a spray bottle.

 It is important that the plastic container is at least 25 gallons.
 To get started, you should fill the plastic container up with about 6 inches of top soil.
 It is important that your turtle has enough space to dig.
+This is a good plastic bin you could start with.

 In order for a red-eared slider to lay eggs, she needs to feel safe and protected.
 To help her feel save, you should put the lid or towel over around 75% of the box.